Themes in Animal Farm

 Through the theme of power, we are also shown the dangers of being tolerant or ignorant to change.
 Mollie, for example, is presented as materialistic and self-centred.
 Rather than engaging with the rebellion, she is more concerned about her beauty.
 Boxer’s blinding belief in the system means that he ignores his own doubts.
 He becomes a victim of the system he believes in.
 Lastly, Benjamin, the donkey is cynical and aware of the dangers they all face.
 Yet, he fails to act on it, instead stating that "Life would go on as it had always gone on — that is, badly".

 Exam focus: Orwell’s message could be that dictatorships are only allowed to succeed if people don’t stand up for things.
-Consider what warning might Orwell be giving the readers about not stepping up against those in power?
+Consider what warning Orwell might be giving to the readers about not stepping up against those in power?

 Through Snowball and Napoleon, we can see these two approaches in education in practice.
 Snowball values education as a means of improving the lives of all of the animals.
 He begins to educate them all and tries to teach everyone to read and write.
 Snowball wants education for all to liberate everyone so that they can think for themselves and to ensure equality – a key Communist principle.
 Napoleon, on the other hand, chooses to focus on educating a few only, such as the pig, creating dominance in the farm as the animals fail to understand much of what is said.
 This leads to a hierarchy with the pigs at the top – which then becomes a dictatorship.
 We even see a lack of education in the character of Mr Jones, who reads the tabloid newspaper ‘News of the World’.
 The scandalous newspaper (that has now been removed from circulation due to its involvement in the phone-hacking scandal) could symbolise Mr Jones’ lack of intellect and the ease in which he is overthrown.